esther-poniatowski/multitask-context-dependent-behavior/ROADMAP.md

 ## Current Status

 ## To Do
-- In coordinates, add interactions with attributes.
-Other subclasses are different data values.
-- Distinguish between data components and data structures.
-- Distinguish between builders and factories
-- Implement TypeDict for coordinate mappings in DataStructure
 - Implement a processor to gather folds, ensembles...
 - [ ] Refactor SpikesAligner to reduce conditionals: Create Task/Stimulus Subclasses PTDAligner and
   CLKAligner under a shared BaseAligner interface.